moditect/deptective/README.md

 🕵 JDK 11 is needed to run Deptective.
 Support for JDK 8 may be added later on.

-The plug-in is specific to _javac_, i.e. the compiler coming with the JDK, it does not work with other compilers such as Eclipse's _ejc_ compiler.
+The plug-in is specific to _javac_, i.e. the compiler coming with the JDK, it does not work with other compilers such as the _Eclipse Batch Compiler_ (_ecj_).
-Support for _ejc_ may be added later on.
+Support for _ecj_ may be added later on.

 ## Usage